 Tasseled scorpionfish are one of the larger members of the scorpionfish family, growing up to 36 centimeters in length.
 The fish are highly variable in color and size.
 Blotches of a variety of reds, oranges, browns and whites are spread across the body and no one fish appears to have the same camouflage patterns.
-Although the colors may sound bright, the camouflage is extremely effective.
+Although the colors sound bright, the camouflage is extremely effective because as red ight disappears so red becomes black.
 The head and body are decorated with a large number of tassels, specifically shaped to resemble seaweed.
 Some of which even protrude from the lips.
 The fish has a slightly humped snout.

 The juveniles appear to be mainly red in color and once they reach a size of four to five cm they begin growing tassels.
 This can be seen in the image below.